jberezanski/ChocolateyPackages/chocolatey-windowsupdate.extension/README.md

     Get-Command -Module chocolatey-windowsupdate

-To get help for a specific function use `help`:
+To get help for a specific function use the [help](https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.core/get-help) command:

     help Install-WindowsUpdate -Full

 ### Acknowledgement

-The structure of the Markdown files and code in the psm1 file are based on [chocolatey-core.extension](https://github.com/chocolatey/chocolatey-coreteampackages/tree/master/extensions/chocolatey-core.extension).
+The structure of the Markdown files was inspired by [chocolatey-core.extension](https://github.com/chocolatey/chocolatey-coreteampackages/tree/master/extensions/chocolatey-core.extension).